Asymptotically Near-Optimal Hybrid Beamforming for mmWave IRS-Aided MIMO Systems: Simulation Result

-Fig. 3 shows the achievable spectral efficiency of the proposed method in a larger MIMO system.
-First, we can identify the asymptotic optimality of the proposed method by comparing the performances in Fig. 2 and Fig. 3, because the achievable spectral efficiency of the proposed method becomes closer to the upper-bound as the size of system grows.
-As expected, the achievable spectral efficiency by itself can increase as the size of system scales up.
+Fig. 3 shows the achievable spectral efficiency of the proposed method in a larger MIMO system in which the asymptotic orthogonality is nearly achieved.
+First, we can identify the asymptotic optimality of the proposed method by comparing the performances in Fig. 2 and Fig. 3, because the achievable spectral efficiency of the proposed method becomes closer to the upper-bound as the size of the system grows.
+As expected, the achievable spectral efficiency by itself can increase as the size of the system scales up.
 This can be explained from our theoretical analysis.
 It is obvious that $R_{\rm upper}$ in \eqref{eq:P2} is determined by the top-$N_{\rm s}$ eigenvalues of the total channel $\Hm_{\rm tot}(\vv^{\star})$.
 Also, our analysis shows that in the large-system limit, these eigenvalues converge to the diagonal elements of $\Thetam_{\rm tot}$ in \eqref{eq:theta_tot}.
 Among the diagonal elements, $|\alpha_1^{\rm TI}|^{2}|\alpha_1^{\rm IR}|^{2}$ is the dominant value to determine the $R_{\rm upper}$ under the reasonable assumption that the path loss of the TX-RX channel (or direct channel) is much greater than the others.
-Also, these product can be computed as where $n = N_{\rm r}N_{\rm t}10^{-0.1(PL(d_{\rm TI})+PL(d_{\rm IR}))}/N_{\rm path}^{\rm TI}N_{\rm path}^{\rm IR}$.
+Also, this product can be computed as where $n = N_{\rm r}N_{\rm t}10^{-0.1(PL(d_{\rm TI})+PL(d_{\rm IR}))}/N_{\rm path}^{\rm TI}N_{\rm path}^{\rm IR}$.
 This clearly shows that the achievable spectral efficiency of the proposed method tends to be higher as the system scales up.

 Fig. 4 shows the impact of the number of spatial paths on the spectral efficiency.
 As expected, the achievable spectral efficiency tends to be higher as the number of spatial paths decreases.
-This shows that the proposed IRS-aided hybrid beamforming is more suitable for mmWave MIMO systems, which are usually composed by low-scattering and a small number of spatial paths \cite{poddar2023tutorial}.
+This shows that the proposed IRS-aided hybrid beamforming is more suitable for mmWave MIMO systems, which are usually composed of low-scattering and a small number of spatial paths \cite{poddar2023tutorial}.
 Also, as in Fig. 2 and Fig. 3, the proposed method can outperform the SOTA in \cite{9743307} regardless of the number of signal paths (i.e., the channel sparsity).